 What is pick and pack?

-Pick and pack is a part of the order fulfillment process, in which warehouses will pick individual units from larger master cartons or pallets, pack them, and ship them to a recipient.
+Pick and pack is a part of the order fulfillment process, in which warehouses pick individual units from larger master cartons or pallets, pack them, and ship them to a recipient.
 This pick and pack process is essential to the efficiency, accuracy, and speed of your shipments.

 When would I use it?